needle-mirror/com.unity.purchasing.udp/Documentation~/UDP_via_Unity_IAP.md

 The **UDP Settings** window, for Unity IAP, looks like this:
 ![img](images/image_44.png)

-In the UDP Settings window, you can only set Game Title, Test Account Settings, and view/copy some the UDP client settings.
+In that window, you can only set Game Title, Test Account Settings, and view/copy some the UDP client settings (yes there’s some clutter, and we are working on it).

-The IAP Catalog is in a separate window, accessed via  the Open Catalog button, or via the menu **Window > Unity IAP > IAP Catalog**:
+The IAP Catalog is in a separate window, accessed via  **Window > Unity IAP > IAP Catalog**:
 ![img](images/image_45.png)

 In the Unity IAP Catalog, there is a dedicated UDP section. **You must enter your IAP Products in this section for them to become part of the UDP Catalog:**